Arthur Marshall

 *Since writing this nonsense I have moved house and would just like to stress that my new neighbours are lovely and nothing like the evil-minded, aggressive, noisy and unpleasant lot I had last time!

-The Trombone Pages
+The Brass Pages